ihat/mapredus/README.md

   the command line.
 Defining any arbitrary mapper and reducer.

 * implement redundant workers (workers doing the same work in case one of them fails)

+* if a reducer runs a recoverable fail, then make sure that an attempt to reenslave the worker is delayed by some fixed interval

 * edit emit for when we have multiple workers doing the same reduce (redundant workers for fault tolerance might need to change